 As you can see, all special characters start with a backslash character

 \.
-It is also called an “escaping character”.
+It is also called an “escape character”.

-We should also use it if we want to insert the quote into the string.
+We would also use it if we want to insert a quote into the string.

 As you can see, we have to prepend the inner quote by the backslash

-\', because otherwise it would mean the string end.
+\', because otherwise it would indicate the string end.

-Of course, that refers only for the quotes that are same as the enclosing ones.
+Of course, that refers only to the quotes that are same as the enclosing ones.
 So, as a more elegant solution, we could switch to double quotes or backticks instead: